 Read on to learn more about drug testing, how molly works, and how long it takes for the body to metabolize it.

-Molly quickly enters the bloodstream.
-Although the effects may wear off within a few hours, traces of the drug can remain in the body for several days.
+Molly quickly enters the bloodstream, and its effects typically last 3–6 hours.
+However, traces of the drug can remain in the body for several days.

 It is difficult to determine exactly how long molly will stay in a person’s system.
 It depends on many factors, including: